Academic lead: Kate Moorhead-Kuhn

 - Have learnt how to write prose fiction and poetry, learning to experiment and test their writing and realising that not everything will come off.

 - Developed their knowledge of the disciplines necessary to being a writer – observation, keeping notebooks, writing in drafts, reading as a writer, and submitting to deadlines.

-- Learnt how to be analytical – why do you like or dislike something in somebody’s writing?
+- Have learnt how to be analytical – why do you like or dislike something in somebody’s writing?
 What is the problem with the writing?
 How might it be fixed?
 Why does it work if you like it?

 There are no specific entry requirements for this module but an expectation to participate.